West condemns plane's diversion to arrest Belarus journalist

 BRUSSELS (AP) — Western outrage grew and the European Union threatened more sanctions Monday over the forced diversion of a plane to Belarus in order to arrest an opposition journalist.
-The dramatic gambit apparently ordered by the country’s authoritarian president was denounced as piracy, a hijacking and terrorism.
+The dramatic gambit apparently ordered by the country’s authoritarian president to suppress dissent was denounced as piracy, a hijacking and terrorism.

 Ryanair said Belarusian flight controllers told the crew there was a bomb threat against the plane as it was crossing through the country’s airspace and ordered it to land in the capital of Minsk.
 A Belarusian MiG-29 fighter jet was scrambled to escort the plane — in a brazen show of force by President Alexander Lukashenko, who has ruled with an iron fist for over a quarter-century.

-The goal was seemingly the arrest of Raman Pratasevich, an activist and journalist who ran a popular messaging app that played a key role in helping organize massive protests against the authoritarian leader.
-He and his Russian girlfriend were led off the plane shortly after landing.
+The goal was seemingly the arrest of Raman Pratasevich, a 26-year-old activist and journalist who ran a popular messaging app that played a key role in helping organize massive protests against the authoritarian leader.
+He and his Russian girlfriend were led off the plane shortly after landing — and authorities haven't said where they're being held.
 The plane, which began its journey in Athens, Greece, was eventually allowed to continue on to Vilnius, Lithuania.

-U.S. Secretary of State Antony Blinken called the diversion “shocking,” but EU leaders were particularly forceful in their condemnation of the move against the plane, which was flying between two of the bloc’s member nations and was being operated by an airline based in Ireland, also a member.
+U.S. Secretary of State Antony Blinken called the diversion “shocking” and appealed for Pratasevich's release.
+EU leaders were particularly forceful in their condemnation of the arrest and move against the plane, which was flying between two of the bloc’s member nations and was being operated by an airline based in Ireland, also a member.

-Irish Prime Minister Micheal Martin told broadcaster RTE the diversion “certainly was a state-sponsored coercive act.”
+Irish Prime Minister Micheal Martin told broadcaster RTE that the episode "reflects growing authoritarianism across the world.”

-“It reflects growing authoritarianism across the world,” Martin said.
-"These authoritarian figures taking pre-meditated decisions of this kind. … We have to respond very strong to it.”
+"These authoritarian figures taking pre-meditated decisions of this kind. … We have to respond very strong to it,” he said.

-EU foreign policy chief Josep Borrell said it was “yet another blatant attempt by the Belarusian authorities to silence all opposition voices.”

 EU Commission President Ursula von der Leyen earlier said it amounted to a “hijacking,” while Lithuanian President Gitanas Nauseda called it a “state-sponsored terror act.”

-As much as EU leaders have tried to bring Belarus closer, the bloc has failed so far.
+EU leaders have tried to bring Belarus closer to the bloc — to encourage democratic reforms and reduce the influence of Russia — but they have failed so far.
 On Monday, hours ahead of a previously planned summit, some EU leaders were threatening more sanctions —from scrapping landing rights in the bloc for Belarus' national airline to exclusions from sporting events.

 The U.S. and the EU already have imposed sanctions on top Belarusian officials amid months of protests, which were triggered by Lukashenko’s reelection to a sixth presidential term in an August vote that the opposition rejected as rigged.
 More than 34,000 people have been arrested in Belarus since then, and thousands were brutally beaten.